This document provides information and support for Wiley authors indexing their own titles.

 Wiley’s standard requirement is a single, combined index of subjects and names.
 Author names are indexed only where substantive in-text discussion of the author or his/her work is found.

-Specialized indexes of other topics, such as genera and species, geographical names (gazetteer), drug names, organic compounds, formulae, cases and statutes, or poetry first lines may be provided, after discussion and approval from your project editor.
+Specialized indexes of other topics, such as genera and species, geographical names (gazetteer), drug names, organic compounds, formulae, cases and statutes, or poetry first lines may be provided, after discussion and approval from your Wiley contact.

-Indexing can be done at the time of manuscript submission using Word’s index function:
+Indexing can be done at time of manuscript submission using Word or LaTeX tools:

-Usually the deadline for index submission is three weeks from receipt of page proofs.
+Usually two to three weeks from receipt of page proofs.
 A serious delay in publication may result from a late-arriving index.